FAQ

 These online relationships are vital and keep many of us going.
 But from its start in 2008, the mission of the Fling has been to bring us together in real life – to socialize, network, and see gardens together.

 Securing your spot: If you qualify, we urge you to submit your registration form and payment right away once registration is open.
 Attendance is on a first-come, first-served basis for qualified attendees.
-Please subscribe to this site for Fling news and updates, or follow our Fling Facebook group.
-We'll announce registration, as soon as it opens, both here and on Facebook.
+Please subscribe to this site for Fling news and updates, and follow our Facebook and Instagram accounts.
+We'll announce registration as soon as it opens here and on our social media.

 Mobility issues: We endeavor to make the Fling accessible to everyone, but since private gardens make up a lot of the touring we do, accessibility may be an issue for those who have difficulty with stairs, standing for long periods, or walking several blocks.
 If you have special circumstances related to mobility or other issues, please contact the local host committee when registration opens to determine if the tour will be feasible for you.